ThreeSixtyGiving/standard/documentation/guidance/cf-guidance.md

 <div class="box box--teal">
     <h2 class="box__heading">Not using the Digits2 grants management system?</h2>
     <p>This guidance is for community foundations using the Digits2 grants management system on Salesforce only.
-If you do not use Digits2 use the buttons below to return to the main guidance on preparing your data or continue on to our guidance about testing your data quality.</p></div>
+If you do not use Digits2 use the buttons below to return to the guidance on preparing your data or continue to guidance about testing your data quality.</p></div>

 <p>
     <a href="../../guidance/prepare-data" class="button button--teal">Previous</a> <a href="../../guidance/data-quality/" class="button button--teal">Next</a>